 5. Warm lemon water

-Keep things simple.
+I get it; a glass of water doesn't sound like the most exciting coffee alternative but hear me out!
 If drinking coffee is about "waking up" for you, swap out your cup of Joe for warm lemon water once in a while.
 The antioxidants in the lemons can give you a nice energy boost, plus this immunity-boosting and hydrating drink is great for your digestion, your skin, and weight management.

 Here are 3 easy vegan smoothie recipes: